 Running CodeSee locally

-We offer CodeSee not only as a hosted service, but you can also run it locally on your machine as a Docker container (please get in touch with us for access).
+CodeSee is offered as a hosted service, but you can also run it locally on your machine as a Docker container (please get in touch with us for access).

 - Get access to docker codeseeio/app_node, make sure to have Docker installed, and that you are logged in.